Online Master of Arts in Indigenous Education

 Does completing this degree directly lead to a teaching certification?

-Will my master's in Indigenous education say 'online'?
+Will my diploma say ‘online’?

 No, Arizona State University’s diplomas don’t specify whether you earn your degree online or in person.
 All diplomas and transcripts simply say “Arizona State University.”
-That’s because ASU Online students learn from the same faculty and receive the same course content as in-person students receive.

-Featured Indigenous people’s education courses
+Featured master’s in Indigenous education courses

 Core